CityScope/CS_CityScoPy/README.md

 ## What is it good for?

 - CityScope Scanner will detect the color [black or white, other might be added in `modules`] of arrays of 2d-pixel arrays [at sizes of 3x3, 2x2 or 4x4] Than, these color arrays will be compared to `tags` attribute of a given `json` file [should be located in `data` folder].
 At last, the tool will return a list of `type` and `rotation` for each of the scanned arrays.
 This list can be sent over UDP for visualizing.

+## Specific for CH project

+clone submodule current state [i.e, last time it was updated in parent] into its folder at parent repo:

+`git submodule update --init --recursive Scanner`

+Then, update submodule to last commit of origin:

+`$ cd Scanner`

+`$ git checkout master`

+[if this is the desired commit]